The Granada Program

 Cancellations and Refunds

 Except in cases of academic ineligibility or course cancellation, deposits are non-refundable.
 Fees, exclusive of deposit, are refundable if written notification is received prior to 26 July, 2013.
 Thereafter, no refunds will be available.
 The International Programs Office should be notified of all cancellations.
-Refund requests must be made in writing.

 Assistance and Information